 Collaborative Areas

-All areas on the 1st floor are designated as collaborative/freely talking areas.
-Our 2nd floor spaces are also considered collaborative areas with some quieter space often found one the west side of 2nd.
+All areas on the 1st and 3rd floors are designated as collaborative/freely talking areas.
+The east side of 2nd floor is also considered a collaborative area.
 While we encourage everyone to keep noise to a minimum throughout the building, we recognize the demand for collaborative work in the library and have designated these spaces as such.

 Silent Area